Part 1: ROS & Linux Basics

 What did the

-tool just do?
+catkin_create_pkgtool just do?
 (Hint: there were four things, and it will have told you about them!) -

 Navigate into this new package directory.